The Definitive Guide to the Attitude in the Workplace

 7 - Tense overall workplace climate

 A happy workplace climate requires a balance of many dimensions.
-Our employee engagement tool EPIC uses a model that includes: Identity, Equality, Respect, Fellowship, Credibility, Wellness, Performance and Culture.
+Our employee engagement tool Clarity Wave uses a model that includes: Identity, Equality, Respect, Fellowship, Credibility, Wellness, Performance and Culture.
 A negative person usually scores low in more than one of these dimensions – usually Respect, Fellowship, and Identity.
-However, our software also measures the overall perception of the company’s climate every single day.
+However, our software also measures the overall perception of the company's climate every single day.
 We can easily see how a toxic worker brings down a whole team.

 8 - Unhappy customers